joe-brothers/blog/content/posts/avoid-duplicate-celery-tasks-with-redis-lock/index.md

     # task
 ```

-I﻿ used `redis-py`, `celery` packages and with Redis lock, which is implemented with `SETNX`, `DEL`
+I used `redis-py`, `celery` packages and with Redis lock, which is implemented with `SETNX`, `DEL`

-I﻿n this way, you can avoid pushing tasks with same id.
+In this way, you can avoid pushing tasks with same id.

-B﻿eware that Redis is not designed to persist important data, so if you really need to avoid re-perform same task, use other method.
+Beware that Redis is not designed to persist important data, so if you really need to avoid re-perform same task, use other method.